604.951.8855 | 1.877.820.7444

 To locate crisis line services available in other areas, please contact the Crisis Line Association of BC.

 BC's Crisis Lines are funded by BC Mental Health and Substance Use Services, a program of the Provincial Health Services Authority (PHSA).
 We are authorized to collect personal information for the purpose of providing crisis and support services to individuals under s.
-16(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).
-Your information will be used for this purpose, and to ensure the quality of our services.
+26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA); and for program evaluation and quality improvement purposes under s.
+26(e).
+To support training and to ensure the quality of our services, your live calls may be monitored, and will be recorded.
 For more information about your privacy, visit http://www.phsa.ca/privacy or email: privacy@phsa.ca

 Here are a few of our volunteers on what the experience was like...